 The surgeon will be sure to examine the surrounding area to ensure that there are no additional disc fragments that are placing pressure on the spinal nerves.
 In general, a microdiscectomy only removes a small portion of the damaged disc.
 It is rare that the entire disc is removed during a microdiscectomy.

 Schedule an appointment with a ONE® Brain and Spine Center® surgeon, today!
-Located in Newport Beach, our Center is available for appointments Monday through Friday from 9 a.m. to 5 p.m.
+Located in Irvine, our Center is available for appointments Monday through Friday from 9 a.m. to 5 p.m.

 Cervical: the upper portion of the spine, the neck

 Lumbar: the lower portion of the spine, the low back

 Disc: located between the vertebrae of the spine, has a tough outer layer and softer inner layer

 Discectomy: removal of some or all of intravertebral disc

 Posterior: the back, or behind